Teeth Whitening Treatment

-The results may vary, and though most DIY teeth whitening therapies are effective, they pale in comparison to the results professional teeth whitening treatments can achieve.
-Furthermore, the American Dental Association’s (ADA) Council on Scientific Affairs has raised concerns over the long-term impacts on patients using DIY teeth whitening products without the supervision or guidance of a dentist or oral health professional.
+The results may vary, and though most over-the-counter teeth whitening therapies are effective, they pale in comparison to the results professional teeth whitening treatments can achieve.
+Furthermore, the American Dental Association’s (ADA) Council on Scientific Affairs has raised concerns over the long-term impacts on patients using over-the-counter teeth whitening products without the supervision or guidance of a dentist or oral health professional.

-The ADA highlighted the potential for at-home teeth bleaching products to have “adverse effects on hard tissue, soft tissue, and restorative materials.”
+The ADA highlighted the potential for over-the-counter products to have “adverse effects on hard tissue, soft tissue, and restorative materials.”

-Nevertheless, if you opt for the do-it-yourself teeth whitening method, your options include:
+Nevertheless, if you opt for the over-the-counter teeth whitening method, your options include:

 - Surface whiteners.
 Typically, surface whiteners are the most affordable types of over-the-counter products.
 These include gels, toothpastes, rinses, strips and “one-size-fits-all” whitening trays.
 Not all contain bleaching compounds.
 For instance, some whitening toothpastes and chewing gums contain bleach-free polishing agents and abrasives to remove stains.